ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 $ scs.sh setup
 ```

 Beware services can take a long time to start.
-Florence, in particular, can
+The whole system can take 5
-take 5 mins to fully work.
-Use florence to confirm the stack works as
+mins to fully work.
+Use florence to confirm the stack works as expected.
-expected.

 It's not likely to work first time and debugging (see below) is often needed.